 How Do Locals Feels About Tourists During COVID-19 in Costa Rica?

 As the tourism industry has suffered greatly due to the 5 month border closure, the locals are eager to reactivate the tourism sector again.
-In touristic areas such as the Guanacaste coast, unemployment has climbed up to over 30% at one point.
-The Minister of Tourism strongly advocated for the border opening back in June/July and repeatedly implored the government to open the border to the entire US instead of by individual states.
+The Minister of Tourism strongly advocated for the border opening back in June/July.

 Do I Need to Wear a Mask in Costa Rica?